How to Create a Patreon for Your YouTube Channel

 The next question is whether you want to enable Merch for Membership.
 This feature lets you send exclusive merchandise to supporters after a set time, as a loyalty reward.

-We’ll look at this in more detail later.
-For now, you only need to know that it’s only available in Patreon’s higher tiers.
+We’ll look at this in more detail farther down.
+For now, you only need to know that it’s limited to Patreon’s higher tiers — meaning a higher platform cut — and that it’s not a shop.

 Connect to Get Verified